 Most gardens that are well-known for hydrangeas are quite a way out of the city, but here at Ikasuri Shrine you can easily pop in for a quick visit.
 It's conveniently located close to Hommachi station, but also easily accessible on foot from Shinsaibashi station if you don't mind a bit of a walk.

 If you're looking for a larger garden in which to see hydrangeas, I recommend making the trip to Kyoto to see Mimurotoji Hydrangea Garden.
-I've posted about it in the following post: One day sightseeing trip to Uji, Kyoto, so be sure to take a look if you're interested.
+It's definitely worth a visit if you're a hydrangea lover!